15 Dec Neck Pain: Get On the Ball

 Then I move the ball to another sore spot.
 I make sure to check the whole region along the inside border of the shoulder blade, the crest of the shoulder, and along the upper spine, methodically releasing every sore spot I find.
 I may also lift my butt off the floor to get more of my weight on the ball, and in this position, I sometimes roll up and down the upper back or shimmy side to side over a tough area.
 If the problem isn’t obviously one-sided, or the pain doesn’t seem better after working on one side, I’ll do the same process on the other side.
 Usually, at this point my neck already feels much better.

 Then I’ll stick an Imbue patch on the most tender region I found and leave it on for about 8 hours.
+Good that I’ve picked one of the best girls lacrosse sticks.
 The patch does its pain relieving thing and also helps soothe the area so it’s not too sore from the ball.
 If I’m feeling lazy or don’t have a ball available, I’ll just use an Imbue patch, and very often this is all it takes.
 By the way, a baseball will also work, but the stitches make it kind of lumpy.
 A tennis ball is also okay, but since it’s hollow, it won’t go quite as deep (which is fine if the muscles are quite tender).
 A broader and squishier ball, such as a Yamuna ball used for body rolling, may also work, though it is a very different experience since it can’t pinpoint trigger points as well, but it does give more of a stretch.

 Copyright 2011 by Peter Borten.
 No reproduction in any form without permission.